elastic/kibana/x-pack/plugins/aiops/README.md

 # aiops

-The Kibana AIOps plugin provides APIs and components for the "Explain log rate spikes" UI.
+The plugin provides APIs and components for AIOps features, including the “Explain log rate spikes” UI, maintained by the ML team.

 ---